Have you ever had difficulty

 of preachers in sync with the teaching of the Word of God in their

 preaching.
-Recall the Jewish leadership wanted to kill another Lazarus, Mary
+Recall the Jewish leadership wanted to kill another Lazarus, the brother of Mary

 words of Abraham to this rich man in Hades and for us who are reading this